Left and Center: Virgil circa, 1986

 Date Of Birth: December 26, 1968

 Height and Weight: 5’7″ and 140 pounds

-Distinguishing Characteristics: White Male, Brown hair, Blue eyes, Virgil has a 12 inch surgical scar on the left side of his body and a chicken pox scar on his forehead, his ears are square shaped and he makes a distinctive noise when he breaths, Virgil May use the aliases Wayne Wade/Wayne Virgil and often goes by his middle name “Wade”
+Distinguishing Characteristics: Caucasian Male, Brown hair, Blue eyes, Virgil has a 12 inch surgical scar on the left side of his body and a chicken pox scar on his forehead, his ears are square shaped and he makes a distinctive noise when he breaths, Virgil May use the aliases Wayne Wade/Wayne Virgil and often goes by his middle name “Wade”

 Clothing/Jewelry Description: A green/gray plaid flannel shirt and green rain gear

 NCMEC Number: 601916

 Virgil Tackett was last seen in Pelican, Alaska on June 11th 1986.
 He was last sighted on a 14 foot skiff near Chichagof Island near the Alaskan Panhandle.
 He had departed from Pelican, Alaska earlier in the day and was accompanied by a coworker and a dog.